mmatteo-hub/RT1_Assignment1/README.md

 it allows the robot checking the presence of a wall in a particular direction, determined by the parameter `rot_token`, that is an angle.
 Inside the `avoid_collision()` the `wall_check(rot_token)` function can detect a wall in front, on the right or on the left with `rot_token`= 0, 90, -90 respectively (the figure above explains it clearly).
 As it can be seen walls are characterised by a colour (`MARKER_TOKEN_GOLD`) which distinguishes them from tokens (`MARKER_TOKEN_SILVER`).

-The main program now checks if the robot is close enough to the token detected: the function returns `d` which is the wall distance and if `d`< `dist`, where `dist` represents the token distance, it means there is a wall between the token and the robot so the program starts again the `avoid_collision()` function, otherwise there are not any dangerous wall so the robot can catch the token
+The main program checks if the robot is close enough to the token detected and if there are any walls between it and the token. as said at the beginning if no, the program can catch the token, otherwise it has to avoid walls.

 * `catch_token()`:
 ```python